FBI: Remains found in Florida park ID’d as Brian Laundrie

 The remains, a backpack and notebook believed to belong to Laundrie were discovered Wednesday in a Florida wilderness park, according to the FBI.
 The area where they were found had been under water during earlier searches.

 The FBI’s Denver office said in a news release that a comparison of dental records confirmed that the remains were Laundrie.
+A lawyer for his parents, Steve Bertolino, also confirmed in a statement they were told the remains were those of their son.

+“We have no further comment at this time and we ask that you respect the Laundrie’s privacy at this time,” the statement said.

 The discovery of the remains concluded a massive search involving federal, state and local law enforcement that began shortly after Laundrie disappeared Sept.
 14, two weeks after the 23-year-old returned alone to his parents’ home in North Port, Florida.